-When you insure your bike, you, the member of the Laka community is covered.
+When you insure your bike, you, the member of the Laka collective is covered.
 However, that extends to family members living in your home.
 Your bike is also insured for accidental damage made by any third party, giving you extra peace of mind in the process.

 What do I need to insure my bike?

 Insuring your bike is simple, and all you need are the details about your cycle.
 It’s also possible to insure your cycling gear if so wish to do so.
 Once you’ve signed up, you just need to enter a few details about the make and model of your bike as well as it’s value - plus any gear that you also want to insure: helmets cycling clothes etc.